7 Steps for Effective Learning Impact Measurement in 2024

 There are some other important Key Performance Indicators (KPI) too that help check learning impact.
 One is hours of training which means tracking the duration devoted to face-to-face training and the time employees invest in overall learning activities.
 Another is completion rates that is all about checking how many students successfully finish the course vis-à-vis those who drop out.

-Training and exam scores are the other KPIs that covers assessment of the success of exams, understanding learner scores, and gauging the number of attempts made to achieve desired results.
+Training and exam scores are the other KPIs that cover assessment of the success of exams, understanding learner scores, and gauging the number of attempts made to achieve desired results.
 Evaluating student satisfaction with the training content is another KPI which involves rating communication and collaboration with the trainer, and assessing the ease of applying newly acquired skills.
 Checking the cost of training too is important including direct and indirect training costs.

 Step 4: Selecting the Right Evaluation Methods